Remember when hashtags weren’t a thing and the hashtag symbol was only known as the number sign?

 Yeah, we don’t really remember it either.

 Hashtags have not only become part of our vocabulary but they’ve become a key piece of any successful social media strategy.
 Hashtags started on Twitter as a way to differentiate between groups of topics within tweets.
-Today, they’re also used on Facebook, LinkedIn, Instagram, Pinterest and YouTube.
+Today, we also use hashtags on Facebook, LinkedIn, Instagram, Pinterest, and YouTube.

-According to AdWeek, 75% of social media users use hashtags.
-Hashtags can help you join new conversations, reach new users, grow your audience and increase engagement.
 You should be using hashtags but you’ve got to use them the right way.
-Too many people use hashtags incorrectly and that can actually hurt their content.
-It’s super frustrating to think you’re following best practices but only to see zero results for your effort so we’re going to spare you that pain (and wasted time!).
+Too many people don’t know the best way to use hashtags and that can actually hurt their content.
+It’s super frustrating to think you’re following hashtag best practices but only to see zero results for your effort so we’re going to spare you that pain (and wasted time!).

-Here’s a guide to using hashtags that won’t hurt your reach, make you look spammy or impact your content.
+Here’s a guide to hashtag use that won’t hurt your reach, make you look spammy, or impact your content.